Martyna Kubka

 Martyna Kubka (born 19 April 2001) is a Polish tennis player.
-She has a career-high WTA ranking of 467 in singles, and a career-high WTA ranking of 245 in doubles, both achieved on 18 July 2022.
+She has a career-high WTA ranking of 305 in singles, achieved on 22 July 2024, and a career-high WTA ranking of 123 in doubles, achieved on 21 April 2025.

 Career

 Kubka made her WTA Tour main-draw debut at the 2021 WTA Poland Open in the doubles competition.
-Her singles Tour level debut was at the 2022 Poland Open.
+Her singles tour-level debut was at the 2022 Poland Open, losing to Elisabetta Cocciaretto in the first round.

+Kubka made her debut for Poland in the Billie Jean King Cup in November 2023 playing doubles in the Finals.

+Partnering Weronika Falkowska, she won the doubles title at the 2024 WTA 125 Poland Open, defeating Céline Naef and Nina Stojanović in the final.